hashobject/perun.io/resources/guides/getting-started.md

 > Note: Remember the value we spoke about earlier that is passed from
 > task to task?
 In Boot this value describes a directory structure and
 > files inside it.
-Whenever the `target` task is used Boot will sync
+Whenever the `target` task is used, Boot will sync
 > relevant files from this description to an actual target directory.

 Now there should be a directory called `target` containing another